Xinyuan-LilyGO/LilyGO-T-A76XX/docs/update_fw.md

 * [A7608SA-H A50C4B13](https://drive.google.com/file/d/1-LsgDug-Zz_0kU96HlCGtfks3ruvjcQb/view?usp=sharing)

 ------------------------

-!!! ** Before upgrading, please send `AT+SIMCOMATI` to check the hardware version, Modem will brick if wrong version firmware is written

 **Please provide the information in the QR code on the modem to LilyGo to confirm the firmware version.**